ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** It takes a minute to have a crush on someone, an hour to like someone, and a day to love someone... but it takes a lifetime to forget someone. — Kahlil Gibran
+> **Citacao:** We are shaped and fashioned by what we love. — Johann Wolfgang von Goethe

 fim do arquivo